 - Cyber Monday

 - December 12-December 24th (preparing for Christmas and Hanukkah)

 Find obscure holidays to observe as well

 No matter what product or service your business sells, there are a lot of relevant quirky holidays that you can market around.
-You can view the list of seemingly endless holidays on National Today.
 Sometimes, you’ll find unexpected holidays like World Password Day on May 4.
-Who knew there was a day dedicated to raising awareness for the critical need for good passwords (National Today)?
+Who knew there was a day dedicated to raising awareness for the critical need for good passwords?

 Finding random, yet relevant, holidays for your business can help boost your marketing efforts.
 You can gain a lot of traction online by appealing to audiences that are interested in these niche holidays.

 One good example of obscure holiday marketing success comes from Budweiser on National Drink Beer Day.
 Budweiser produced a cheap and straightforward marketing campaign.
 They commissioned a 2000 person measuring how popular beer is as a social drink.
 They did this according to state and played on regional rivalries as well as Budweiser’s “Made in America” appeal.
 Their campaign was extremely successful.
 By leveraging a random holiday, National Beer Drinking Day, they received Super Bowl ad sized media exposure for a really low cost.
 This is the type of success your company can achieve as well if you leverage the right holidays in the right way.